Grilled Pork Tenderloin Recipe

 How to Grill Pork Tenderloin:

-Trim off and remove silver skin from pork tenderloins.
-Poke all over with fork.
-Drizzle with 1 1/2 Tbsp oil.
+- Trim off and remove silver skin from pork tenderloins.
+Poke all over with a fork.
+Coat both sides with 1 1/2 Tbsp olive oil.

 - Combine seasonings in a bowl and rub the seasoning mix all over the tenderloin, pressing to adhere the seasoning to the tenderloin.

 - Grill pork for 7 minutes per side or until the center reaches 145°F on an instant-read thermometer.
 Remove and let rest on a cutting board for 5 minutes prior to slicing.